jovan-ioanis/nlu-project-2/README.md

+# Natural Language Understanding 2017
-# NLU Project 2: Beyond seq2seq Dialog Systems
+## Project 2: Beyond seq2seq Dialog Systems
 This repository contains the submission for the student project in the "Natural Language Understanding" course at ETH Zürich in spring 2017.
 The goal of the project was to train a conversational agent using sequence-to-sequence recurrent neural networks and further improve performance by extending the baseline seq2seq model.
+Improvements include: global attention and antilanguage model.

 ### Authors